heyfoz/rust-javascript-interop/README.md

 ## Project Overview

-This Rust-based web application is multilingual (EN, ES) and client-side, utilizing the Yew framework.
-It showcases JavaScript-Rust interoperability for session ID retrieval, with techniques for extracting a session ID from the URL via inline JavaScript and an external JavaScript file.
-Additionally, this project features embedded CSS in Rust, demonstrating a blend of front-end styling within the Rust ecosystem.
+This Rust-based web application, multilingual (EN, ES) and client-side, is developed using the Yew framework.
+It demonstrates JavaScript-Rust interoperability for session ID retrieval from URLs, employing both inline and external JavaScript methods.

+The project also features embedded CSS within Rust, showcasing front-end styling capabilities in the Rust ecosystem.
+Compiled to WebAssembly (wasm) using cargo build, it represents a modern approach to web app development.
 NOTE: Dependencies and packages may evolve over time.

 ## Features